-Bicarbonate of soda is my favorite natural cleaner, as it appeals not only to the environmentalist in me but also to my inner cheapskate!
-It won’t break the bank to buy, it’s a very effective product to use and it’s extremely versatile.
-Its true versatility will become apparent to you in this post, 35 uses for bicarbonate of soda in the kitchen.
+Bicarbonate of soda (Baking soda) is my favorite natural cleaner, as it appeals not only to the environmentalist in me but also to my inner cheapskate!
+It won’t break the bank to buy, it’s very effective, and it’s extremely versatile.

 Bicarbonate of soda is a weak basic (alkaline), with a PH score of 8 and a chemical formula of NaHCO3.
 The Environmental Working Group score it an “A” on its scale, so it passes with flying colors; making it safe and non-toxic when handled correctly.